restic/restic/doc/060_forget.rst

 Let's explain this with an example: Suppose you have only made a backup on each Sunday for 12 weeks.
 Then ``forget --keep-daily 4`` will keep the last four snapshots for the last four Sundays, but remove the rest.

-Only counting the days which have a backup and ignore the ones without is a safety feature: it prevents restic from removing many snapshots when no new ones are created.
-If it was implemented otherwise, running ``forget --keep-daily 4`` on a Friday would remove all snapshots!
+.. note:: Restic has a safety feature, preventing restic from removing many snapshots, when no newer exist.
+   If implemented otherwise, running ``forget --keep-daily 4`` on a Friday would remove all snapshots.

 Another example: Suppose you make daily backups for 100 years.
 Then ``forget --keep-daily 7 --keep-weekly 5 --keep-monthly 12 --keep-yearly 75``